-Businesses are starting to consider what a post-lockdown hospitality sector could look like, in the near and longer-term.
+Businesses are starting to consider what a post-lockdown hospitality sector could look like, in the near and longer term.

 Can your business operate anything like normal if social distancing measures are required within your restaurant?
 Do you have the space for the number of covers needed to operate?
-Or does your business model need to make big changes in order to move forward?
+Or does your business model need to make big changes in order to move forward.
 Consider how you’ll serve guests, how you’ll seat them, and what impact this will have on your overall operations.

 While we are restricted, this time can be put to some use by assessing other aspects of the business.

-You could explore purchasing new décor, furnishings, small and heavy wares if funds allow.
+You could explore purchasing new décor, furnishings, small and heavy wares, if funds allow.
 Amid busy services, ordering much-needed new pieces can be overlooked.
 Use this slower period to evaluate what products your business could benefit from when you reopen.
 It could be something as trivial as some small décor pieces or additional cutlery, or a slightly larger purchase like a refrigerator.

 You could consider finance options against capital purchase, as something which many catering supply distributors offer.
-This can be an effective funding option that gives your business the shot in the arm needed to get customers back in quickly.
+This can be an effective funding option which gives your business the shot in the arm needed to get customers back in quickly.

 Some equipment, such as refrigeration, has developed rapidly over recent years since the introduction of mandated Minimum Energy Performance laws, meaning a new product purchased today is likely to consume much less energy than your existing equipment from a few years ago.